anvaka/ngraph.pixi/README.md

 ## Physics

-You can change default physics engine algorithm by passing `physics` object inside
+You can change default physics engine parameters by passing `physics` object inside
 settings:

 ``` js